nicholasjackson/fake-service/README.md

 Configuration values are set using environment variables, for info please see the following list:

 ```
+Configuration values are set using environment variables, for info please see the following list:

 Environment variables:
   UPSTREAM_URIS  default: no default
-       Comma separated URIs of the upstream services to call, http://somethig.com, or for a grpc upstream grpc://something.com
+       Comma separated URIs of the upstream services to call
   UPSTREAM_WORKERS  default: '1'
-       Number of parallel workers for calling upstreams, default is 1 which is sequential operation
+       Number of parallel workers for calling upstreams, defualt is 1 which is sequential operation
-  MESSAGE  default: 'Hello World'
-       Message to be returned from service
   SERVER_TYPE  default: 'http'
        Service type: [http or grpc], default:http.
 Determines the type of service HTTP or gRPC
+  MESSAGE  default: 'Hello World'
+       Message to be returned from service
   NAME  default: 'Service'
        Name of the service
   LISTEN_ADDR  default: '0.0.0.0:9090'
        IP address and port to bind service to
   HTTP_CLIENT_KEEP_ALIVES  default: 'true'
        Enable HTTP connection keep alives for upstream calls
-  HTTP_CLIENT_APPEND_REQUEST default: 'false'
+  HTTP_CLIENT_APPEND_REQUEST  default: 'true'
-       When true the path, querystring, and headers sent to the service will be appended to any upstream calls
+       When true the path, querystring, and any headers sent to the service will be appended to any upstream calls
-  TIMING_50_PERCENTILE  default: '1ms'
+  TIMING_50_PERCENTILE  default: '0s'
        Median duration for a request
-  TIMING_90_PERCENTILE  default: '1ms'
+  TIMING_90_PERCENTILE  default: '0s'
        90 percentile duration for a request, if no value is set, will use value from TIMING_50_PERCENTILE
-  TIMING_99_PERCENTILE  default: '1ms'
+  TIMING_99_PERCENTILE  default: '0s'
        99 percentile duration for a request, if no value is set, will use value from TIMING_90_PERCENTILE
   TIMING_VARIANCE  default: '0'
        Percentage variance for each request, every request will vary by a random amount to a maximum of a percentage of the total request time
   ERROR_RATE  default: '0'
-       Percentage of request where handler will report an error
+       Decimal percentage of request where handler will report an error. e.g. 0.1 = 10% of all requests will result in an error
   ERROR_TYPE  default: 'http_error'
        Type of error [http_error, delay]
   ERROR_CODE  default: '500'
        Error code to return on error
   ERROR_DELAY  default: '0s'
        Error delay [1s,100ms]
+  RATE_LIMIT  default: '0'
+       Rate in req/second after which service will return an error code
+  RATE_LIMIT_CODE  default: '503'
+       Code to return when service call is rate limited
   TRACING_ZIPKIN  default: no default
        Location of Zipkin tracing collector
 ```